Cornell's commitment to public service

 For more than half a century, through a program now known as Cornell University Precollege Studies, Cornell has provided unparalleled opportunities for high school students to live and learn at a great Ivy League university.

 As far as we know, the first Cornell summer programs created specifically for high school students were offered in the midst of the Space Race.
 In 1957 the Soviets had succeeded in orbiting Earth with the first artificial satellite, Sputnik, followed in the spring of 1961 with the launch of the first human into orbit around the planet.

 Reading and study skills programs offered

-Around the same time, 1958 to be precise, Cornell Professor Walter Pauk launched the High School Reading Improvement Program, which invited high school juniors and seniors to Cornell (at a tuition cost of $75!) for several weeks during the summer to help them "develop the reading skills and study techniques which will bring them success in college" (page 36, 1958 Summer Session catalog).
-This program became the Reading and Study Skills Program in 1961 and continues today as CUSC's College Success program.
+Around the same time, 1958 to be precise, Cornell Professor Walter Pauk, the inventor of the Cornell Note-Taking System, launched the High School Reading Improvement Program, which invited high school juniors and seniors to Cornell (at a tuition cost of $75!) for several weeks during the summer to help them "develop the reading skills and study techniques which will bring them success in college" (page 36, 1958 Summer Session catalog).
+This program became the Reading and Study Skills Program in 1961 and continues today as our College Success program.

 Math and science programs offered

 In 1960, with support from the National Science Foundation (NSF), Cornell offered a six-week Science Training Program for Secondary School Students.
 Juniors and seniors in high school were invited to campus to participate in research projects in the biological sciences or to take a course in chemistry, mathematics, physics, or zoology.
 Each course carried six hours of college-level credit.